sriram9aj/angular-tips-and-tricks/Injector/README.md

 $injector.instantiate(BillingService);
 ```

-Now, consider how to add a second payment processor implementation.
+Now, consider how to add a second credit card processor implementation.
 In Guice, we would create a new implementation of the CreditCardProcessor interface and then simply make a new module to utilize it.

 ```
 public class BillingModuleForSquare extends AbstractModule {